Dragon reactor: The reactor

 The Atomic Energy Establishment at Winfrith was built for the construction and operation of experimental and research nuclear reactors.
-DRAGON used helium gas as the coolant and graphite as the neutron moderator.
+Dragon used helium gas as the coolant and graphite as the neutron moderator.
 Fuel was formed into tiny spherical pellets and then coated with ceramics.
 These were then mixed with the graphite and pressed together to form blocks of various shapes and sizes.
 Criticality is only possible when the blocks are placed together in certain configurations within a neutron reflector, allowing additional fuel to be held in a ready area and loaded on-the-fly.
 Helium was used due to its low nuclear cross section which led to higher neutron economy, as well as its chemical inertness allowing it to operate at higher temperatures without fear of eroding the reactor materials.
 Higher temperatures also allow for more efficient steam turbine operation and make it more suitable for direct use as process heat.
 In the case of a power failure, natural convection of the helium provided emergency cooling.
 The fuel used in the reactor was coated particles, consisting of micro-pellets of a fissile material (such as U235) surrounded by a ceramic outer layer.
 Initially most of the fuel was highly enriched uranium (about 93% uranium-235), though later more lower enrichment (about 20%) fuel was used.
 The reactor resembled an enormous bottle, with the larger area at the bottom containing the active fuel within the reflector, and the smaller area on top holding additional fuel elements for reloading.

+Decommissioning

+The Winfrith site extended to 129.4 hectare of heathland in rural south Dorset, and nine different experimental reactors were located there.

+Of the nine reactors, only the Dragon Reactor and the Steam Generating Heavy Water Reactor remain, and they are in the process of being decommissioned.
+During decommissioning, the reactor vessels will be placed in reactor safestores, other structures will be dismantled and stored, any remaining waste will be sent to allocated storage sites, and the soil will be removed as necessary to a suitable Low Level Waste Repository.
+Finally, the site will be declassified as a nuclear licensed site, landscaped and returned to normal use.
+Decommissioning of the site is being managed by NRS (Nuclear Restoration Services) on behalf of the NDA (Nuclear Decommissioning Authority), and the final decommissioning phase has been deferred for at least twenty years.